sinisalackovic/ansible-vagrant-lamp-stack/README.md

       	ifconfig -a | grep eth OR
       	ifconfig -a | grep enp

-  	2.2 Edit Ethernet interface file and replace a whole content:
+  	2.2 Edit an Ethernet interface file and replace a whole content:

       	sudo gedit /etc/network/interfaces